A Message from Tom

 Meanwhile, some questions are significantly more valuable and more effective than others.
 It also turns out that in addition to “what” questions you ask, “how” you ask them can make or break your opportunity to engage the prospect, or make the sale.

-Fortunately, human nature is very predictable.
+Fortunately, human nature is fairly predictable.
 Thus, by identifying the triggers that cause prospective buyers to “want to” engage in a discussion about their needs and your corresponding value, a savvy salesperson can significantly increase their sales effectiveness along with their bottom line results.

 -- Thomas A. Freese,